ProgramingMaster/finalproject/DESIGN.md

 the calculate section.
 It needs the id of the workout to know where to display the weights (since the cards are created dynamically).

   Inside the calculation section is a row with two h fives and an image in between them.
-The image is a barbell and the h fives are where the calWeights function displays what weights to put on the bar.
+The image is a barbell, and the h fives are where the calWeights function displays what weights to put on the bar.
 Notice that the h fives have ids that include the dynamic id of the workout in them.
 That's you need to input the id of the workout in the function.